Introduction to PostgreSQL JDBC Driver

 Example of PostgreSQL JDBC Driver

 Let us consider one example of a JDBC application with PostgreSQL.
-For this, We will firstly need to create a database in our PostgreSQL database server.
-We will create a database named educba and will connect to it using our JDBC program in java.
+We will first need to create a database in our PostgreSQL database server for this.
+We will create a database named educba and connect to it using our JDBC program in Java.

 createdb educba;